chikakoto/tdcs_thesis/README.md

 tDCS Thesis
 ==============================

-The thesis analyzes magnetic fields from MRI images that conduct tDCS on models and the human brain.
+The project analyzes magnetic fields from MRI images that conduct tDCS on models and the human brain.

 Project Organization
 ------------